El Niño (Cosculluela album)

-El Niño is the album by reggaeton artist Cosculluela.
+El Niño is the second album by reggaeton artist Cosculluela.
 It was released by Rotweilas Inc. and White Lion Records on December 13, 2011.
 The first single was "Si Tu No Estas", the second single was "Soñando Despierto", and the third single was "Rompan Fila".
 El Niño was one of the most successful and anticipated reggaeton albums of the year.